I've been sent a Tax Certificate for my ASB KiwiSaver Scheme account, what is it for?

 As long as the PIR you nominated for the tax year was correct, you won't need to pay any additional tax in respect of your interest in the ASB KiwiSaver Scheme.
-For more details see the ASB KiwiSaver Scheme Tax Certificate guide.
+For more details see the ASB KiwiSaver Scheme PIE Tax Certificate guide.

 For more information about how your investment is taxed see section 6 (What taxes will you pay?) of the Other Material Information document.